 That made us wonder if public relations could play a role.
 Some research has revealed passivity among PR practitioners in addressing fake news.
 In light of our survey results and current events, we at Greentarget simply, but vigorously, reject that approach.

 What PR Can (and Should) Do

 There are ways our industry can and should help.
 That’s why as part of the report and separately we’re releasing the pledge below as part of our commitment to fighting fake news – and we hope other PR professionals will abide by it as well.

 Some of the pledge has been part of Greentarget’s ethos since our founding – and we believe our work to provide reporters with credible sources who can help make sense of what’s going on helps journalists regain the credibility that is essential to combatting fake news.
 But we’re choosing this moment to formalize our thinking – and we’re going a step further by committing to working toward broader media literacy.
 That includes working with a group of Chicago high school students in 2021 to help them understand the fundamentals of public relations – and how to identify fake news.

 Our research report is indicative of our organization’s commitment and its evolving thinking.
 Journalists might feel like the responsibility of fighting fake news rests solely on their shoulders.
-But given the stakes – for our industry but, more importantly, for our democracy — it’s time for the PR industry to step up.
+But given the stakes – not only for our industry but, more importantly, for our democracy – it’s time for the PR industry to step up.